Real Estate Law Terms

 Restrictive Covenants

-A mortgage is a loan that’s used to finance the purchase of a property.
-The loan is secured by the property, which means the lender can take possession of the property if you default on the loan.
+Mortgages are loans that are used to finance the purchase of a property.
+The loan is secured by the property, meaning the lender can take possession of the property if you default.
 Mortgages are typically paid back over 15 to 30 years.

 If you’re buying a property, you’ll likely need a mortgage to finance the purchase.
 Understanding how mortgages work before entering one is essential, as they can be a complex financial transaction.